ZacharyGeurts/AMOURANTHRTX/README.md

 Pre-Alpha Linux Cross compiling SDK for RTX SECURE ZERO operational cost RTX software development.
 How far along?
 All components tested now assuming needed StoneKey shaders for visuals.

+Zero cost.
+Zero computational cost.
+Not using cycles in costs.
+Zero!

 I build on Linux Mint which means no HDR. boo.
 Wayland is actually better than X11.
 No HDR cry more.
 Yeah, but no Mailbox and 2 frames in flight. (true story?)
 Digress.